-In most cases, Windows come with inbuilt software to address this issue.
-When the error pops up, you’d be asked to run a repair by your OS.
-The steps are quite easy that any novice can have it done with ease.
+Most of the time, Windows comes with inbuilt software to address this issue.
+If the error pops up, you’d be asked to run a repair by your OS.
+These steps are quite easy that any novice can have it done with ease.

-But usually, this approach isn’t safe, as it may lead to the loss of files.
-So, it’s better to take your SSD to a data recovery specialist so that your information can be recovered safely.
+Usually, this approach isn’t safe, as it may lead to the loss of files.
+Certainly, it’s better to take your SSD to a data recovery specialist so that your information can be recovered safely.

 ➂ Computer Crash during Boot

 If your computer crashes continuously during its booting process, chances are you have a hard drive issue.
-It’s quite easy to detect SSD issues from other problems in a computer as it leads to frequent restarting and your computer only responding positively to you hitting the reset button a few times.
+Detecting SSD issues from other problems in a computer is quite easy as it leads to frequent restarting and your computer only responding positively to you hitting the reset button a few times.

 To be certain, I advise that you run some of your diagnostic tools to find out if the cause is just a dying drive or your SSD may have a bad block.